Originally published 7/8/22, updated 10/2/23.

 There is also a general enrollment period between January 1 and March 31 of every year.
 If employees sign up during this time, coverage will begin on January 1.
 If they don’t qualify for a special enrollment period, they may also be subject to a monthly late enrollment penalty.

-There are also special enrollment periods for Medicare Advantage Plans (Medicare Part C) and Medicare drug plans (Medicare Part D).
-For example, there’s a six-month period when employees can sign up, beginning three months before they get Medicare and three months after they start getting Medicare benefits.
+When an employee gets Medicare, there are separate enrollment periods for Medicare Advantage Plans (Medicare Part C) and Medicare drug plans (Medicare Part D).
+For example, there’s a seven-month period when employees can sign up—beginning three months before they turn 65, including the month they turn 65, and three months after they turn 65.
 There’s also an open enrollment period from October 15 to December 7 every year and another Medicare Advantage Open Enrollment Period from January 1 to March 31 every year.

 When does Medicare start?